serkankalay/blog/content/page/references/index.md

 comments: false
 ---

-Acknowledging some resources used and links to some resources I find useful.
+Acknowledging some resources used and links to others I find useful.